An Electron Model with Synchrotron Radiation: Introduction

 \section{Introduction}

 Electrical effects are known for several hundred years.
 The electron, as particle, has been discovered already at the end of the 19th century~\cite{bibB:Barut} and fascinates since then by its properties.
 It plays a fundamental role in the structure of matter, and in science like physics and chemistry.
-Today's technical designs are dominated by its applications.
+Today's technical designs are dominated by its applications. \footnote{Project developed under http://arxiv.org/abs/1206.0620,

-The electron is perfectly described either on technical scales as a charged particle with its fields or in interactions at small distances by quantum mechanical computations.
-A common view is still missing.